 Where niter is the number of iterations.
-If zenity is available in your linux distribution, the script can be run without arguments, and a GUI will help you enter the arguments.
+The script can be run without arguments, and a GUI will help you enter the arguments.

 CAVEAT: The use of llcalcs.sh is only recommended once you verified that the screening process works fine for your system.